venusau/CodSoft/README.md

    - Simulate basic ATM functions like checking balance, withdrawing, and depositing.

 2. **Number Guessing Game UI**:
-   - Run the `NumberGuessingGame.java` file.
+   - Run the `NumberGuessingGameGUI.java` file.
    - A window will prompt you to guess a random number between a specified range.
    - Try to guess the number within the given attempts to win.

 3. **Word Counter Java Program**:
-   - Run the `WordCounter.java` file.
+   - Run the `WordCounterMinimalGUI.java` file.
    - A simple GUI will allow you to input text, and it will count the number of words in the text.

 ### Guidelines for Contributions